Relaxing Bath Salts

 Related Posts

-Looking for some more easy DIY projects for yourself or for gifts?
+Looking for some more easy DIY projects for yourself or for gift ideas?
 I’ve got you covered!

 • Homemade Sugar Scrub – This simple scrub whips up in minutes at a fraction of the cost of ones you can buy.